Knowledgator/Documentation/local_run/docs/frameworks/gliner/training/index.md

 freeze_token_rep: false
 ```
 ### Run [training script](#training-script)
-After we defined our config.yaml, we could run the training.
+Once config.yaml is defined, run the training script.

 ```python
 python train.py --config "config.yaml"
 ```
 ## Training Uni-Encoder GLiNER from scratch
-Here is an example how to fine-tune pretrained uni-encoder GLiNER model.
+Here is an example how to train a uni-encoder GLiNER model from scratch.
 To fine-tune a specific model, define the name of the model with `prev_path` argument.
 For example, we want to fine-tune [`knowledgator/gliner-multitask-large-v0.5`](https://huggingface.co/knowledgator/gliner-multitask-large-v0.5).

 ### Define config.yaml
 ```yaml config.yaml